DADP: Domain Adaptive Diffusion Policy

 Furthermore, we validate that the static representation can lead to better policy performance.
-As shown in Table.~\ref{tbl: ablation}, condional policy can benefit from the higher-quality representations, especially in the walker2d, whose representations quality improves more.
+As shown in Table.~\ref{tbl: ablation}, condional policy can benefit from the higher-quality representations.
 With the proposed utilization, the performance gain can achieve comparable performance with Supervised baseline whose representation is trained with supervised learning as in Sec.~\ref{sec: representation learning}.